Kyle Lowry NBA Playoffs Player Props: Heat vs. Nuggets

 Kyle Lowry Insights vs. the Nuggets

+- This season, Kyle Lowry has made 3.6 shots per game, which adds up to 6.1% of his team's total makes.

+- Lowry's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- The Nuggets allow 112.5 points per game, eighth-ranked in the league.
+- The Nuggets give up 112.5 points per game, eighth-ranked in the league.

-- On the glass, the Nuggets are ranked No. 1 in the NBA, conceding 40.8 rebounds per game.
+- On the boards, the Nuggets are ranked No. 1 in the league, allowing 40.8 rebounds per contest.

 Kyle Lowry vs. the Nuggets